GAsNA/cluster-monitoring/README.md

 Frontend is in React ; Backend is in Go.

 ## TODO
-- Change the color of the seats depending on the number of tickets "in progress"
-- JWT
 - Admin side (staff)
     - delete ticket
     - validate ticket